 - Moreover, we can add protection to our dataset >> From the Review tab >> Select Protect Shared Workbook (Legacy) from the Track (Legacy) group >> Another dialog box named Protect Shared Workbook will appear >> Check the Sharing with track changes (This will keep the changes history in the file.) >> Press OK.

 Thus, we’ve prepared our Workbook to keep track of the changes.
 Then, we’re going to share this file via Google Drive.

-- Thirdly, Right Click on the file and click on Share.
+- Now, press Right-Click on the file and click on Share option.